Polymer/polymer/README.md

 ### Polymer.dom
 On browsers that lack native V1 Shadow DOM support, Polymer 2.0 is designed to be used with the new [V1 Shady DOM shim](https://github.com/webcomponents/shadydom), which patches native DOM API as necessary to be mostly equivalent to native Shadow DOM.
 This removes the requirement to use the `Polymer.dom` API when interacting with the DOM.  `Polymer.dom` can be eliminated for elements targeting Polymer 2.0, in favor of the native DOM API's.

 Note that `Polymer.dom` is still provided in the `polymer.html` backward-compatibility layer which simply facades the native API, but usage of it in 2.0 can be removed.
+Note that `Polymer.dom` will no longer return `Array`s for API's where the platform returns e.g. `NodeList`'s, so code may need to be updated to avoid direct use of array methods.

 ### V1 Shadow DOM
 Polymer 2.0 elements will stamp their templates into shadow roots created using V1's `attachShadow({mode: 'open'})` by default.
 As such, user code related to scoped styling, distribution, and events must be adapted to native V1 API.
 For a great writeup on all Shadow DOM V1 spec changes, [see this writeup](http://hayato.io/2016/shadowdomv1/).
 Required changes for V1 are summarized below: